 The context rule

 The rule from O'Leary's case is probably classifiable as within the context rule.
-With a charge based on of one of the violence crimes, it gives evidence of other violence admissibility where it is part of a transaction of which the violent offence forms an integral part and cannot be truly understood and isolated from it: Hothnyang v R VSCA 64; O'Leary v R HCA 44, (1946) 73 CLR 566.
+With a charge based on of one of the violence crimes, it gives evidence of other violence admissibility where it is part of a transaction of which the violent crime forms an integral part and cannot be truly understood and isolated from it: Hothnyang v R VSCA 64; O'Leary v R HCA 44, (1946) 73 CLR 566.

-There is some extra-territorial jurisdiction for common law offences.
-The main examples of common law offences remaining now in Victoria are some homicide offences, affray, common assault and conspiracy to defraud.
-Absent any statutory provision, there is extra-territoriality for common law offences where an accused, though committing in Victoria not all or none of the elements of a Victoria offence, commits within Australia that which if all the elements were committed in Victoria would be a Victoria offence, and there is nexus to Victoria.
+There is some extra-territorial jurisdiction for common law crimes.
+The main examples of common law crimes remaining now in Victoria are some homicide crimes, affray, common assault and conspiracy to defraud.
+Absent any statutory provision, there is extra-territoriality for common law crimes where an accused, though committing in Victoria not all or none of the elements of a Victoria crime, commits within Australia that which if all the elements were committed in Victoria would be a Victoria crime, and there is nexus to Victoria.
 The requirement of nexus is to be liberally applied, a real connection with the jurisdiction will suffice (sometimes called "real connection" nexus).
 Leading authority is Lipohar v R HCA 65, (1999) 200 CLR 485 (concerned South Australian case alleging common law conspiracy to defraud) and by the joint judgment of Gaudron, Gummow and Hayne JJ, the main underlying reasoning is that throughout Australia the common law has unity (other judgments did not go this far, Gleeson CJ finding it sufficient there was to be harm within the State in which case was heard, Callinan J finding real connection enough but refraining from necessarily extending the principle beyond conspiracy cases; Kirby J dissenting).
-With common law offences, where the aforesaid commission is at least partly outside Australia, it seems the required nexus is stricter, being actual or threatened breach of the peace within the State where the case is heard even if the accused be outside that State or Australia: Truong v R HCA 10, (2004) 223 CLR 122 accepting Privy Council case Liangsiriprasert v United States 1 AC 22 (sometimes called "terminatory" nexus).
-With common law offences, there can instead be statutory provision on extra-territoriality.
-For common law offences (and statutory offences) there is some extra-territoriality for coastal waters of Victoria and the seas beyond: Interpretation of Legislation Act s.57; Crimes at Sea Act.
+With common law crimes, where the aforesaid commission is at least partly outside Australia, it seems the required nexus is stricter, being actual or threatened breach of the peace within the State where the case is heard even if the accused be outside that State or Australia: Truong v R HCA 10, (2004) 223 CLR 122 accepting Privy Council case Liangsiriprasert v United States UKPC 31, 1 AC 22 (sometimes called "terminatory" nexus).
+With common law crimes, there can instead be statutory provision on extra-territoriality.
+For common law crimes (and statutory crimes) there is some extra-territoriality for coastal waters of Victoria and the seas beyond: Interpretation of Legislation Act s.57; Crimes at Sea Act.
 Similarly, two Victoria cases from the border region concern alleged common law murders where there was some statutory provision for extra-territoriality: Ward v R HCA 11, (1980) CLR 308; R v Graham VicRp 56, VR 649; cf Thompson v R HCA 30, (1989) 169 CLR 1 where for common law murder in A.C.T. it was common ground A.C.T. statute allowed some extra-territoriality.

 Alleged accomplices as witnesses.
 Provision for warning to jury concerning evidence given in a criminal proceeding by a witness, being a witness who might reasonably be supposed to have been criminally concerned in the events giving rise to the proceeding: Jury Directions Act 2015 ss.31(c), 32;Andelman v R VSCA 25, (2013) 38 VR 659.
 Additional warning is ordinarily given where the witness has received indemnity or sentencing benefits.